 Other than when the bankruptcy court lifts the stay on a creditor’s motion, an automatic stay will end when you receive a bankruptcy discharge or when the case is dismissed without a discharge.
 If the debt at issue was included in the discharge, the creditor will not be able to resume wage garnishment.
 However, if you do not get a discharge, the creditor can continue wage garnishment.

-In some cases, you can also recover back wages that were garnished within 90 days prior to your filing of bankruptcy, when they are over $600 altogether and you have exemptions that cover them.
+In some cases, you can also recover back wages that were garnished within 90 days prior to your filing of bankruptcy, when they are over $600 altogether (this amount changes periodically) and you have exemptions that cover them.